ArcolaEnergy/fuel-cell-developer-kit/README.md

 # fuel-cell-developer-kit
-Code for the Fuel Cell Developer Kit fcdk.zip is the latest version, packed up and ready to be imported in the Arduino IDE as a library.
+Code for the Fuel Cell Developer Kit.

+fcdk.zip is the latest version, packed up and ready to be imported in the Arduino IDE as a library.